 It can also draw traffic to the business with a 360-degree interactive experience.

-Monitoring Your Google My Business Listing Insights
+Monitoring Your Google Business Profile Insights

-- How customers find your listing.
+- How customers find your profile.

 - Where customers find you on Google.